Skills of Communication

 - Listening challenges

-- Communicating like an expert: How to use different communication styles based on different audiences
+- Matching different communication styles to different audiences